JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

         Format:          ["Oscar2013", "Binary"]
 ```

-Now, you can start the JETSCAPE run with SMASH:
+Now, you can start a JETSCAPE simulation with SMASH (from the `build` directory).
+We will run a Au-Au collision at sqrts = 200 GeV and 0-5% centrality.
+We will simulate one hydro event, and then we will sample discrete particles from the obtained hydro surface and evolve them within the SMASH afterburner; we will repeat the sampling 25 times, so that in the end we will have 25 hydro+afterburner events.
+All these options (and others) are specified in the `jetscape_user_smash.xml` file, and we start JETSCAPE by executing

 ```
 cd ~/JETSCAPE/build
 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

 While the calculation is running (it will take around 20 minutes), we have a look at the input, configuration, and output of SMASH.
+(NOTE: We have notices that the calculation takes a CONSIDERABLY longer time for new Macs with Apple M1 chip: around 8 hours!
+NOTE: This is an artifact of using Docker on Apple M1 machines.
+The Apple M1 chip is very fast and ordinarily, SMASH runs very fast on new Macs.)

 > Note: You will see some warnings like `[Warning] bool Jetscape::Hadron::CheckOrForceHadron(int, double) ...`.
 You do not need to worry about them.

 ## 2) Input and output files of SMASH

 #### Input

-As usual for JETSCAPE modules, you can configure properties of the module in the JetScape configuration file `SummerSchool2022/Jul22_Transport/jetscape_user_smash.xml`.
-Open it, have a look and find the Afterburner section.
-There you see the three input files of SMASH: the config, particles, and decaymodes file.
-Locate those files and open them to see what they are about:
+As usual for JETSCAPE modules, you can configure properties of the module in the JetScape configuration file `SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml`.
+Open the file, have a look, and find the Hadronic Afterburner section.
+There you can see the three input files of SMASH: the config, particles, and decaymodes file.
+Locate those files and open them to see what are their functions:

 * The `config.yaml` file gives you all options to alter the setup of SMASH.
-When SMASH is used within JETSCAPE, some of them are overwritten (dummy variables).
+When SMASH is used within JETSCAPE, some of them are automatically overwritten (for this reason, we marked them here as "dummy variables").
 The options are described in detail in the [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
-* The `particles.txt` file lists all possible degrees of freedom (i.e. hadrons) with their properties (as a side note, this can be also useful for looking up the PDG number of particles).
+* The `particles.txt` file lists all possible degrees of freedom (i.e. hadrons) with their properties.
+Hint: this file can be very useful for "translating" the pdg numbers of particle species, and we will use that fact below.
 * The `decaymodes.txt` file lists the possible decays of resonances in SMASH.

-The last two files can be freely edited without recompiling the code, even though we will not do this today.
-This is useful, for example, when you want to study resonance production and dynamics, since are able to vary branching ratios of decays for a given resonance, add or remove decaymodes or limit your calculation to certain species.
+All of these files can be freely edited without recompiling the code, although today we will only edit the `config.yaml` file.
+Editing the other two may be useful, for example, if you want to study resonance production and dynamics, since you can freely vary branching ratios of decays for a given resonance, add or remove decaymodes, or limit your calculation to certain particle species by removing unwanted particle species from the list.

 #### Output

 ##### SMASH outputs

-SMASH has two main output contents: a list of particles (with their selected properties, positions, and momenta) and a list of all interactions (collisions and decays).
-If your JETSCAPE run went as planned, you will in the end have 4 files in the `smash_output` directory:
+SMASH has two main output contents: a list of particles (with their selected fundamental properties, such as charge, as well as positions and momenta that are specific to a given simulation) and a list of all interactions (collisions and decays).
+If your JETSCAPE run went as planned, you should find 4 files in the `smash_output` directory (which is itself in the `build` directory):

 ```
 collisions_binary.bin